3052/blog/2025-08/chatBot/claude-opus/readme.md

 replace input like `$Number%08d$`

-## prompt 7, 1m17s

-syntax error at line 214

-## prompt 8, 42s

-you did not fix the problem, its in `replaceTemplateVariable`, its blatantly obvious that your process broke at that point

-## prompt 9, 1m21s
+## prompt 7, 1m21s

-re write the entire script, since it seems you are unable to see the completely obvious broken syntax
+re write the entire script, since  you are unable to see the broken syntax